-The following steps discuss the options you need to select:
+The following steps discuss the options you must select:

-1. In the Specify Installation Details screen, you need to specify the path to the Oracle home that contains the existing Oracle Database.
-The Destination Path box lists the Oracle home paths of all Oracle Database 10g Release 2 (10.2.0.5) Enterprise Edition databases registered with the system.
+In the Specify Installation Details screen, you must specify the path to the Oracle home that contains the existing Oracle Database.
+The Destination Path box lists the Oracle home paths of all Oracle Database Release 2 (10.2.0.5) Enterprise Edition databases registered with the system.